 As we have been preparing for our trip to Japan this fall, it occurred to me that train travel might not be ideal for my trusty wheelie bag.
 Knowing that Brian might also want a new bag, I conducted research on his behalf.
 That way I could get something I liked and that he might also go for.
 Matching anniversary bags!

-|I did my version of “lots” of consumer research and picked out the Tortuga Travel Backpack.
-I liked their blog (complete with this post that includes how many leather-bound copies of War & Peace the bag can hold) and reviews from other travelers.
-I also liked all the pockets – especially the ones on the waist straps – and the ability to zip the main compartment completely open.
-Finally, the fact that it’s from New Zealand sold me, okay fine, and the cute little turtle logo.
-I presented my choice to Researcher Brian and, after conducting his own research, he agreed that it was a good pick, I only had to knock out one other alternate selection.|
+I conducted my version of “lots” of consumer research and picked out the Tortuga Travel Backpack.
+They have a nice blog and reviews from other travelers.
+I liked the pockets – especially the ones on the waist straps – and the ability to zip the main compartment completely open.
+Finally, the fact that it’s from New Zealand sold me.
+The cute little turtle logo didn’t hurt.
+I presented my choice to Brian and, after conducting his own research, he agreed that it was a good pick.

-I went through my packing list (I love these pre-printed ones from Knock Knock) and laid out everything I need for my trip to London next week.
-Luckily, it’s super casual so I didn’t have to worry about packing suits or heels BUT I’ll tell you that not everything in this little photo made the cut.
+I went through my packing list and laid out everything I need for my trip to London next week.
+Luckily, it’s super casual BUT I’ll tell you that not everything in this little photo made the cut.